-In May of 2022 I took up a 3-year Leverhulme Early Career Fellowship at the University of Sheffield, where I research rational changes in preference and desire.
+In May of 2022 I took up a 3-year Leverhulme Early Career Fellowship at the University of Sheffield, where I research rational changes in non-doxastic attitudes.
 The planned outcome of this research is a monograph (tentatively) titled Arbitrary Rationality.

 Outside of philosophy, I have an ongoing experimental music project called Physical Fitness.
 My recordings are sometimes used as background music on the NPR show Invisibilia.